aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-xps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to XPS" h2="Transform OFT to XPS within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+C++ developers often need to add email conversion features to their applications.
+One of the most common conversions is from OFT file format to HTML.
+This conversion is necessary for a variety of reasons, such as to make the email content more accessible to users, to make the content easier to share, or to make the content easier to store.

+<h2>How Aspose.Total Helps for OFT to XPS Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to XPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help C++ developers with their email conversion needs.
+The package includes Aspose.Email for C++, which can be used to convert OFT file format to HTML.
+After that, Aspose.Words for C++ can be used to export HTML to XPS.
+This makes it easy for C++ developers to quickly and easily convert OFT files to XPS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}